ForestAdmin/lumber/README.md

-# Lumber: The Admin Interface Framework
+# Lumber

 <p align="center">
   <img src="https://github.com/ForestAdmin/Lumber/blob/master/assets/lumber-logo.png?raw=true" alt="Lumber logo">
 </p>

-Lumber is an opensource tool to generate an admin microservice.
-It instantly provides all common admin tasks such as CRUD operations, simple chart rendering, user group management, and WYSIWYG interface editor.
-That’s what makes Lumber a quick and easy solution to get your admin interface started.
+Lumber generates the admin interface of your application.
+It is completely **backend agnostic** and use your SQL database schema to create a **REST API** that provides all common admin features such as CRUD, search & filters, analytics, user permissions as well as providing a user-friendly **UI**.

+Lumber has been designed with scalibility in mind to fit requirements from **small projects** to **fast-growing companies**.

 - [Install](#install)
 - [Usage](#usage)